romilly/chem-balance/README.md

 # chem-balance

-An experimental collection of Python Scripts for Chemistry.
+A collection of Python Scripts for Chemistry Students.

 The code parses molecular formulae, calculates molecular weights and can balance chemical equations.